Giant Rat That Fell From Sky Is New Species

 Weighing more than two pounds and growing up to 1.5 feet long, the Vangunu giant rat (Uromys vika) is about four times larger than city rats scurrying through alleys and dumpsters the world over.
 (Watch what happens when you tickle a rat.)

-It's the first new rodent species discovdred in the Solomon Islands in over 80 years.
+It's the first new rodent species discovered in the Solomon Islands in over 80 years.

 A Life in the Trees